 b.
 To establish goals and support needs for the day

 d.
 To encourage student self assessment of behavior throughout the day

 e.
 To establish regular communication with families of students participating in CICO

 2. Procedures for participating in the targeted intervention

 a.
 What the student is to do:

-- The students gets their CICO from their mentor in room B1
+- The students gets their CICO from their mentor

 - The student returns the form each morning for data processing.

 - At end of each day, the student should count up their points and give the form to their parent.

 - The parent should ask for the report of the student forgets.